 - To review all the various forms mentioned above, go to this Link

-Please note: State regulations and forms can be changed from year to year and it is important to review the most up to date information on the FTB website.
+Please note: State regulations and forms change from year to year and it is important to use and review the most up to date information on the FTB website.

 We hope this article has been of interest to you.